 From time to time, the fair value of assets associated with an individual donor-restricted endowment fund may fall below the level that the donor or UPMIFA requires ZERO TO THREE to retain as a fund of perpetual duration.
-There were no fund deficiencies as of September 30, 2023.
-ZERO TO THREE's policy is to continue to appropriate from such individually-deficient funds in accordance with the fund's spending policy.
+There were no fund deficiencies as of September 30, 2024.
+ZERO TO THREE's policy is to continue to appropriate funds from deficient donor-restricted endowments in accordance with the fund's spending policy.